AvolitesLtd/TitanManual/websitev2/versioned_docs/version-13.0/chases/creating-a-chase.md

     it)*

--   You can set a legend for the chase by pressing <Keys.SoftKey>Set Legend</Keys.SoftKey>, then pressing the **Swop** button for the chase and entering the legend, as with cues.
+-   You can set a legend for the chase by pressing <Keys.SoftKey>Set Legend</Keys.SoftKey>, then pressing the <strong>Swop</strong> button for the chase and entering the legend, as with cues.

 -   There is no limit to the number of steps in a chase.